 This chapter also contains a consolidated list of all goals and strategies recommended throughout the preceding chapters of the Plan.
-This document includes additional information on these goals, including their relevance to enhancing Wallingford's sustainability; the lead agency responsible for implementation and other agencies that should assist in implementing each goal; and the time frame envisioned for implementing each goal.
+This document includes additional information on these goals, including the lead agency responsible for implementation and other agencies that should assist in implementing each goal, and the time frame envisioned for implementing each goal.
+Goals that are relevant to enhancing the sustainability of operations and activities in the town are marked with a leaf icon (shown below) to indicate their relevance to this cross-cutting area of concern.

-Time frames range from immediate (within 6 months of Plan adoption) to short-term (0 to 3 years), midterm (4 to 6 years), and long term (7 to 10 years).
+Time frames range from immediate (within 6 months of Plan adoption) to short-term (0 to 3 years), mid-term (4 to 6 years), and long term (7 to 10 years).
+The Ongoing timeframe indicates efforts that are expected to require consistent effort throughout (and perhaps beyond) the life of the Plan, including strategies that are already underway and that will require continuing work going forward.
 Additionally, all goals and strategies are assigned a priority level, from "Highest" to "Low."
 These indicate the degree of importance the Plan Steering Committee assigned to each strategy and should guide lead agencies in determining which actions to prioritize in allocating time and resources.